WilliamJudge94/sxdm/docs/analysis.rst

 .. code:: python

-    centering_det(self, group='fluor', center_around=False, summed=False, default=False)
+    centering_det(test_fs, group='fluor', center_around=False, summed=False, default=False)

-This returns the User defined detector for all scans set in the self.scan_numbers and centers them around a User defined centering scan index
+This returns the User defined detector for all scans set in the test_fs.scan_numbers and centers them around a User defined centering scan index

 ``self`` - the SXDMFrameset